Hintertux Ski Verdict

 In the other direction are another two draglifts which take skiers up under the flanks of the Olperer and access the snowboard area known as Betterpark.
 Taking the far left run at the top of the Gefrorene Wand lifts will lead skiers to the top of the Schlegeis chairlift and the black and red runs on the other side of the ridge with their spectacular views down to the reservoir of the same name far below.

-One of the main attractions of the Hintertux ski area is the ability to string together some long runs and, from the top of the Schlegeis chair, it is possible to ski back down on the Hinterux side well over 1000m in altitude all the way to the bottom of the Sommerberg chair on two interesting red runs.
+One of the main attractions of the Hintertux glacier for any skier is the ability to string together some long runs and, from the top of the Schlegeis chair, it is possible to ski back down on the Hintertux side well over 1000m in altitude all the way to the bottom of the Sommerberg chair on two interesting red runs.

 (It should be noted that ski routes on the Hintertux glacier are not necessarily prepared or controlled, but are free from crevasses.
-Skiing off-piste away from the ski routes can be extremely dangerous because of the frequency of crevasses in this glaciated area.)
+Skiing off-piste and fresh snow away from the ski routes can be extremely dangerous because of the frequency of crevasses in this glaciated area.)

 The third of the ski areas on the glacier is off to the right of the Sommerbergalm area, with a draglift and the more interesting Tuxerjoch chairlift.
 There are interesting red and blue options back down to the Sommerbergalm as well as a ski route all the way back down to Hintertux and the base station.